EddieRowe/arduino-weather-station/README.md

 ### Description

 This is a simple Arduino project that uses a DHT11 sensor to monitor temperature and humidity, and an LCD to display the information.
+I currently have mine setup next to a window, with the sensor outside.
+This way I can see the outside temperature and humidity.

+In future I plan to add another sensor for indoor conditions, and possibly upgrade to DHT22 sensors for greater precision and range.

 ### Requirements